jchavarri/bsb-vscode-task-adaptor/README.md

 }
 ```

-3. Run the task by pressing ⇧⌘B or running "Run Build Task" from the Terminal menu.
+c.
+Run the newly created task by pressing ⇧⌘B or from "Run Build Task" in the "Terminal" menu.

 You should see the diagnostics appearing in `vscode` "Problems" panel.

-### Why
+## Why

 Some of the reasons why this tool might be useful for you: